dczmer/davelab/01_developer-productivity/02_using-the-shell/03_streams-and-pipes/README.md

 ### STDOUT

-You may have guessed by now, `STDOUT` is an _output_ stream, and it goes to your monitor, by default.
+You may have guessed by now, `STDOUT` is an _output_ stream, and it goes to your monitor by default.
 The output of a program is written to this "file" and, if we "pipe" it to another command, this program's `STDOUT` is also the next program's `STDIN`.
 We can combine programs this way into chains or "pipelines" to do complex tasks.

 The first input starts with my keyboard, then the output of each command becomes the input of each subsequent command, and then the last output stream goes to my monitor for display.